Luuk/botly/README.md

 # Botly
-Discord bot for Boldly-XR to handle absences.
+A Discord bot for Boldly-XR to handle absences.

 ## Prerequisites
 ### Software & services